RyanFullStack/csc-weather-app/README.md

 ![aloft](/src/images/readme/Aloft.png)

 The Aloft section displays wind conditions aloft up to 18,000', the max used by CSC, according to NOAA forecasts.
 This information is updated once per hour at the top of every hour.
+These values will change with your settings.

 ### Detailed